gfw-api/forest-change-analysis-elastic/README.md

 * [Install docker](https://docs.docker.com/engine/installation/)
 * [Install control tower](https://github.com/control-tower/control-tower)
 * Clone this repository: ```git clone https://github.com/gfw-api/forest-change-analysis-elastic.git```
-* Enter in the directory (cd forest-change-analysis-elastic)
+* Enter the directory (cd forest-change-analysis-elastic)
-* Change the CT_URL and Port in the docker-compose-develop.yml and docker-compose.yml and Dockerfile to your machine and port #
+* Change the GATEWAY_URL and Port in the docker-compose-develop.yml and docker-compose.yml and Dockerfile to your machine and port #
 * Open a terminal (if you have mac or windows, open a terminal with the 'Docker Quickstart Terminal') and run the gladanalysis.sh shell script in development mode:

 ```ssh